deeperj/dillinger/Thesis.md

 ### Challenges of low speech recognition
 Speech recognition for low resource languages poses another distinct set of challenges.
 In chapter one, low resource languages were described to be languages lacking in resources required for adequate machine learning of models required for generative speech models.
 These resources are described basically as a text corpus for language modelling and a phonetic dictionary and transcribed audio speech for acoustic modelling.

+In the area of data processing \cite{besacier2014automatic} enumerates the  challenges for developing ASR systems to include the fact that phonologies differ across languages, word segmentation problems, fuzzy grammatical structures, unwritten languages, lack of native speakers having technical skills and the multidisciplinary nature of ASR constitute impedance to ASR system building.

 ## Low Resource Speech Recognition
+In this system building speech recognition research, the focus was on the development of a language model and and an end-to-end speech model comparable in performance to state of the art speech recognition system consisting of an acoustic model and a language model.

+We therefore review low resource language and acoustic modelling as very little work has been done on low-resource end-to-end speech modelling as opposed to general end-to-end speech modelling.

+From an engineering perspective, a practical means of achieving low resource speech modeling from a language rich in resources is through various strategies of the machine learning subfield of transfer learning.

+Transfer learning takes the inner representation of knowledge derived from a training an algorithm used from one domain and applying this knowledge in a similar domain having different set of parameters.
+Early work of this nature was for speech recognition was demonstrated in \citep{vu2013multilingual} using multi-layer perceptrons to train multiple languages rich in linguistic resources.
+In a later section titled speech recognition on a budget, a transfer learning work involving recurrent neural networks from \citep{} is described.

 ### Low Resource language modelling
-Within the statistical ASR paradigm  and consequently linguistic domain which it imitates, we derive the unit of structure and the unit function.
-The unit of structure for both the linguistic and ASR domain is the phoneme while the unit of function within both domains are the words.
-In addition the ASR paradigm takes this a step further and defines the unit of operation which consists of one or more words known as the speech utterance.
-Note that the unit of function defines higher order linguistic units that includes syntax and semantics and some authors add pragmatics into the mix (Juang & Furui, 2000).

-In acoustic model a lower level of syntax processing is realised.
-In language modelling higher order syntax and low level semantics is being applied.
-This report obtains that higher order semantics and pragmatics is beyond the scope of speech recognition and in the realm of speech understanding.

 In the framework of language modelling, Juang and Furui(2000), Young(1996) evaluate the development.
-Language modelling formulate rules that predict linguistic events and can be modeled in terms discrete density P(W), where  W=(w1, w2,..., wL) is a word sequence.
-The density function P(W) assigns a probability to a particular word sequence W.  This value is determines how likely the word is to appear in an utterance.
+Language modelling formulate rules that predict linguistic events and can be modeled in terms discrete density $$P(W)$$, where  $$W=(w_1, w_2,..., w_L)$$ is a word sequence.
+The density function $$P(W)$$ assigns a probability to a particular word sequence $$W$$.
+This value is determines how likely the word is to appear in an utterance.
 A sentence with words appearing in a grammatically correct manner is more likely to be spoken than a sentence with words mixed up in an ungrammatical manner, and, therefore, is assigned a higher probability.
 The order of words therefore reflect the language structure, rules, and convention in a probabilistic way.
-Statistical language modeling therefore, is an estimate for P(W)￼ from a given set of sentences, or corpus.
+Statistical language modeling therefore, is an estimate for $$P(W)$$ from a given set of sentences, or corpus.

 The prior probability of a word sequence $$\mathbf{w}=w_1,\dots,w_k$$ required in equation (2.2) is given by
 \begin{equation}$$P(\mathbf{w})=\prod_{k=1}^KP(w_k|w_{k-1},\dots,w_1)$$